Skip page header and navigation

 Blog posts

 Nine in ten executives admit that their organisation is already facing skill gaps or expect to see these gaps become more paramount in the coming years.
-Add to this, the Great Resignation and leaders find themselves at a crossroads.
+Add to this, the Great Resignation of recent years and leaders find themselves at a crossroads.

 In this article, we explore the changing conversation around skills, how power skills are replacing soft skills and why they are the key to future-proofing your company, how to empower employees with tactical skills to gain competitive advantage and why tech skills are intrinsic to modern-day business strategy.
 The purpose of this piece?
 To reframe the conversation, showcasing that fostering an ‘always on’ learning culture is essential to addressing skills gaps and creating productive, high achieving and, most importantly, sustainable workforces of the future.